normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

             }
             System.out.println("Created instances 1000000");

-            Thread.sleep(60 * 1000 * 60);
+            System.in.read();
         }
     }

-As you see the code becomes a bit more bloaded, hopefully it pays out.
+As you see the code becomes a bit more bloated, hopefully it pays out.
 Again let us take a look at the memory usage as before.

 ![AtomicFieldExample](/blog/images/AtomicFieldExample.png "Memory usage of AtomicFieldExample")

 As you can see from the screenshot the used memory is a lot smaller.
 In fact it now needs not more then ca. 136MB of memory for the 1M instances of the `AtomicFieldExample`.
 This is a nice improvement compared to the previous memory usage.
 Now think about how much memory you can save if you have a few cases where you can replace Atomic* classes with volatile and Atomic*FieldUpdater in classes that are instanced a lot.

 But it's not the whole story, as this does not contain the memory wasted because of all the referenced structs and orginating struct.
-How much is used exactly depends, but most of the times it's 4 bytes with compressed Ops enabled (which is the default).
+How much is used exactly depends, but most of the times it's 4 bytes with [CompressedOops](https://wikis.oracle.com/display/HotSpotInternals/CompressedOops) enabled (which is the default).
 But on a 64-Bit system the cost can be up to 8 bytes per reference.